suit-wg/manifest-spec/draft-ietf-suit-manifest.md

 ### Resilience to Disruption

-As required in Section 3 of RFC9019 and as an extension of design goal 1, devices must remain operable after a disruption, such as a power failure or network interruption, interrupts the update process.
+As required in {{Section 3 of RFC9019}} and as an extension of design goal 1, devices must remain operable after a disruption, such as a power failure or network interruption, interrupts the update process.

 The manifest processor must be resilient to these faults.
 In order to enable this resilience, systems implementing the manifest processor MUST make the following guarantees: